 How long has Sciencebase.com been online?

 The site evolved from the Elemental Discoveries webzine which has been in existence since 1996.
-Personally, David Bradley has had a net presence for fifteen years (as of January 23, 1989).
+I registered the domain sciencebase.com in July 1999 (NB sciencebase.gov emerged only in 2012, cheeky b*st*rds).
+Personally, David Bradley has had a net presence for a long time (since January 23, 1989).

 Who owns Sciencebase.com?